poisoncoffee/ManualTester/README.md

 *looking for errors (blacklisted logs) is a TODO

 **The project still has major TODOs (it's barely MVP):**
-[ ] Code Review feedback implementation
+[WIP] Code Review feedback implementation
 [ ] Blacklisted logs (test fails after specific log appeared, for example an exception)
-[ ] Support for different screen resolutions (now works only for 1080 x 1920)
+[✓] Support for different screen resolutions (now works only for 1080 x 1920)
-[ ] Support for different aspect ratios (now works only for 16:9)
-[ ] Various types of actions (now, only a tap is supported)
+[✓] Various types of actions (now, only a tap is supported)
 [ ] Cancelling tests
 [ ] Test Step Editor
 All TODOs are listed on my trello: https://trello.com/invite/b/oEHOagYS/4faaf133e6399e3d030b015f113e2450/manualtester